The Affordable Care Act

 Lifetime limits & pre-existing conditions

-Two important parts of the ACA will have no effect on health plans in the FEHBP:
+Two important parts of the ACA had no effect on health plans in the FEHBP:

 - There can be no limit on the dollar amount of health benefits paid during a person’s life.
 The ACA requires the removal of any lifetime cap on the amount of benefits paid.